euske/vgasearch/README.txt

 VGA Forum Search

 A crawler/webapp for the VGA forum site.
-Nothing special and you don't need this.
+Nothing special and you probably don't need to run this.

 You need:
  * Python 2.7
  * BeautifulSoup version 3
  * Sqlite 3 with RTS extension
+ * A WSGI supported web server.

 Usage:
  1. Run a crawler.